lthms/soap.coffee-lthms/site/posts/ClightIntroduction.md

 documentation](http://compcert.inria.fr/doc/index.html) is very pleasant to read.
 Understanding Clight and its semantics can be very interesting if you are working on a language that you want to translate into machine code.
-However, proving functional properties of a given C snippet using only CompCert can quickly become cumbersome.
+However, proving some functional properties of a given C snippet using only CompCert can quickly become cumbersome.
 From this perspective, the [VST](https://github.com/PrincetonUniversity/VST) project is very interesting, as its main purpose is to provide tools to reason about Clight programs more